akshaydeo/blog/_posts/2021-11-05-angel-investing-peerlist.md

 ## 🤔 Why Angel Investing?

-A lot of people have asked me this question?
-Why are you even calling yourself an angel investor?
-Is it because everyone around you is one?
-Is it because you have money to invest?
+- Is it because everyone around you is one?
+- Is it because you have money to invest?

 This is a fair question to ask.
 And I am constantly perplexed with my attempt to answer this question effectively.
-And there is no one correct answer.
-There is no right answer.
+Of course, there is no correct answer.
 But one thing that I love the most is, solving problems.
 And in my lifetime, I can solve only a limited number of problems, and this is my attempt to maximize that number 🙂.

 ## 🤲 Ideology

 Traditionally angel investing is looked at as a gamble where if the bet works out, one could get returns 50 - 1000x.
-That's one way to look at it.
+So that's one way to look at it.
 But with [Sifar Ventures](https://sifar.vc), my goal is to focus more on intangible gains one gets when working with early-stage startups.

 I have been a founder in the past and understand the chaos inside and around the founders.
 What they look for is de-risking as many things as possible to find the Problem and Product-market fit.
 When I completed the journey where I owned a failed startup, I realized that I had learned a lot during the process.
 Not just about the business but the mindset one should have to go through this one-of-a-kind journey in an entrepreneur's career and life.